 We were super excited to receive funding from Charlie, who understands the reasons that people migrate, and the challenges they face.
-Our new project seeks to help overcome some of the stereotypes and assumptions people have about migrants and to promote intercultural understanding.
+Our new project seeks to help overcome some of the stereotypes and assumptions people have about migrants, supports those who make Somerset home in the long term, and to promote intercultural understanding.

 This funding has been invaluable in helping us reach our charitable objectives.
-This year we've run neighbourhood and workplace training for over 50 people, attended or delivered 6 events and provided advice to hundreds of individuals and organisations.
-We've strengthened our organisation and made strong links with voluntary and statutory organisations.
-This funding enables us to offer a community translation and interpreting services for individuals and voluntary sector organisations we are working with.
+This year we've run neighbourhood and workplace training for over 50 people, attended or delivered 6 events and provided first-language welfare and immigration help to hundreds of individuals and organisations.
+This funding also enables us to offer a community translation and interpreting service for individuals and voluntary sector organisations we are working with.

 We have been providing OISC-registered advice and support for applicants to the EU Settlement Scheme since October 2019, and recently partnered with county and district councils to help to mitigate the impact of the effect of the deadline for applications to the EUSS.
-After June 2021, only applications from those with special circumstances will be possible.
-The project for application support was funded by the Home Office until March 2021, and our application advisers are funded through the HPC community fund.
+After June 2021, only applications from those with special circumstances will be possible. .

 We represent the interests of Somerset's migrant and other ethnic minority communities at the Somerset Clinical Commissioning Group, where we advise on cultural differences and help to overcome language barriers.
 This also helps us to understand the services and support available locally.